 It is vital that for great outbuilding design that a holistic view is taken on the project, whilst it may look like a ‘box at the bottom of the garden’ it absolutely isn’t, it is a detached extension of the home and therefore we need to look at the outbuilding design from an internal and external point of view.
 Ensuring that the outbuilding ‘connects’ to the home and to the garden is key to great outbuilding design.

-Including some feature glazing can act as a real highlight to the outbuilding design, whether this is some large sliding doors or roof windows you can always ensure that all areas of the outbuilding are well lit with much needed natural light.
+Including some features, glazing can act as a real highlight to the outbuilding design, whether this is some large sliding doors or roof windows you can always ensure that all areas of the outbuilding are well lit with much-needed natural light.

-Material choices are a fun part of outbuilding design, owing to their usually smaller nature there is a great deal of flexibility into how the outbuilding is construction whether this be a traditional construction such as brickwork or something lighter and ‘greener’ like timber cladding.
+Material choices are a fun part of outbuilding design, owing to their usually smaller nature there is a great deal of flexibility in how the outbuilding is construction whether this is a traditional construction such as brickwork or something lighter and ‘greener’ like timber cladding.

 Can I have an outbuilding at my home?

 This is always a tricky question to answer with full confidence without knowing the exact conditions of your property in terms of its local planning constraints, we can however offer a broad overview of what may be achievable for you and your potential outbuilding design.

 Having access to permitted development rights can make building an outbuilding easier than ever and mentioned earlier, have a read of our permitted development blog post for more in.
 Provided that you fulfil the criteria set out within the guidance you go ahead and start the architectural process with full confidence that you will have no issues from the local planning authority.